webalys-hq/streamline-wrapper-angular/README.md

 // in your component, eg app.component.ts

 import { Component } from '@angular/core';
-import HouseIcon from './icon'; // <-- this line, can be any svg icon from Streamline
-// Or you can import icon from a Streamline icon package like
-// import { Home } from "@streamlinehq/streamline-light/lib/interface-essential"
+// To use a Streamline icon first import a category you want from a family you have access to, eg: import { Home } from "@streamlinehq/streamline-light/lib/interface-essential"
+// And then take the icon of your choice from that category, eg with `Home.House`.

 @Component({
   selector: 'app-root',